Indigenous Advisory Circle

-Kelly Benning is a Métis woman from northern Alberta with family roots going back to the Red River in Manitoba and throughout Saskatchewan.
+Kelly Benning is a Métis woman from northern Alberta with family roots going back to Manitoba and throughout Saskatchewan.
 Kelly has over 30 years' experience working within human services, social programming, and social advocacy, with a special focus on Indigenous rights and services.
 She has served the Grande Prairie Friendship Centre in various capacities as a Board member, President, and Executive Director.
 She was also Treasurer and Secretary of the Alberta Native Friendship Centres Association in Edmonton, each for one-year terms.
 Kelly worked at the Grande Prairie Regional College as the Aboriginal Liaison Coordinator for seven years and again from 2016 to 2019, when she worked to create an Indigenization plan within the college.
-She is currently the Vice-President of the National Association of Friendship Centres.
+She is currently the President of the National Association of Friendship Centres.

 Samuel Crowfoot is the first child of Strater and Ellen Crowfoot.
 His paternal grandparents are Cecil Crowfoot (late) and Muriel O'Soup (late).
 His maternal grandparents are Philip Cook (late) and Arvilla Summers.
 Mr. Crowfoot is a graduate of Utah Valley State College (A.S.), Brigham Young University (B.A.), and the University of Wisconsin Law School (J.D.).
 Originally from Siksika, he has spent the better part of the last 20 years living and working in the United States.
 Mr. Crowfoot clerked for the Ho-Chunk Nation Tribal Court in western Wisconsin before accepting a position with the Hopi Tribe in northern Arizona as a Deputy prosecutor.
 While at Hopi, he litigated all types of crimes, including domestic violence, DUI, sexual assault, crimes against children, drug trafficking, and aggravated crimes of violence.
 He also represented Children and Family Services in their litigation of abusive and neglectful parents/guardians.
 After Hopi, Mr. Crowfoot took a position with a national law firm in Phoenix before being offered a position with the Pueblo of Zuni Tribal Court as Chief Judge in western New Mexico.
 As a Chief Judge, Mr. Crowfoot heard an array of criminal matters, including kidnapping, homicide, aggravated sexual assualt, as well as civil matters such as child support, family law, child dependency, and probate.
 During his tenure, Mr. Crowfoot implemented alternatives to incarceration and, where possible, employed restorative justice practices, choosing to focus on recovery, healing, and re-education.
 Mr. Crowfoot has served on various boards for school districts, non-profits, and community organizations.
 He is currently serving his first term as a councillor for the Siksika Nation, where he works in the areas of health, business, social services, public safety, and land claims.
 In addition to being an enrolled member of the Siksika Nation, Mr. Crowfoot is also of Oneida, Saulteaux, Akwesasne, and Armenian descent.
 Recently, he was given the name "Spotted Eagle" by Eve Yellow Old Woman.
 He currently lives in the Calgary area with his wife and four children.